hucker/tpath/README.md

 # 💡 Performance Tips:
 # - Use streaming: for file in query.files() for memory efficiency
+# - Use pagination: for page in query.paginate(100) for batch processing
 # - Use list() only when you need random access or length
 # - Use distinct().take(n) for unique results with early stopping
 # - Use take(n, key=...) instead of list(query.sort().take(n)) when possible